-The South Omo research Center (SORC) was established with the objective to undertake basic and applied research, maintain an ethnographic museum, and promote intercultural understanding.
+The South Omo Research Center (SORC) was established with the objective to undertake basic and applied research, maintain an ethnographic museum, and promote intercultural understanding.
 SORC is located in Jinka, the capital of South Omo Zone and it is managed by Arba Minch University.

 Hawassa University (HU) is a residential national university in Hawassa, Sidama Region, Ethiopia which offers 81 undergraduate programs, 108 Masters programs, and 16 Ph.D. programs.
 In March 2018, the student population was 48,558.
-HU is also home to the strongest anthropology department in the country.
+HU is also home to the largest anthropology department in the country.

 ARBA MINCH UNIVERSITY

 Arba Minch University is a residential national university in Arba Minch, SNNPR, Ethiopia.
 Established in 1986 the university has a student body of approximately 40,000 individuals and offers 74 undergraduate programs, 83 graduate programs, and 13 Ph.D. programs.